-In 2013 there were an estimated 3.7 million preppers in the United States and the number has grown constantly since then.
-It seems that there are many disaster scenarios people fear and what seemed like an “odd” trend at first is now becoming a constant reality.
+In 2013 there were an estimated 3.7 million preppers in the United States.
+This number has grown constantly since then.
+It seems that there are many disaster scenarios people fear.
+What seemed like an “odd” trend at first is now becoming a constant reality.
 Many Americans are readying for the worst and their list of disaster scenarios is growing.

 Chances are, you are just like me, somewhere in between.
-Prepping can become a complex activity and the absence of proper knowledge will complicate things for most people, especially since many of them don’t know what types of disasters could befall on them.
-Once you establish the type of disaster scenarios you should be prepping for, the road becomes less difficult as you are focused on a specific target rather than just trying to cover everything.
+Prepping can become a complex activity and the absence of proper knowledge will complicate things for most people.
+This occurs often since many of them don’t know what types of disasters could befall on them.
+Once you establish the type of disaster scenarios you should be prepping for, the road becomes less difficult.
+You are focused on a specific target rather than just trying to cover everything.

 Here is the range of disaster scenarios that most Americans are prepping for:

-Personal disasters – The number one personal disaster as seen by many families in the US is losing their job, or having their hours being cut.
-Another personal disaster most people fear is getting injured at work or ending up with a disability due to various factors.
-A change in the family status (a new baby, the loss of a family member, having to support distant relatives, etc.)is another factor that classifies as a personal disaster, although is not as plausible as the number one personal disaster, considering the current economy.
+The number one personal disaster as seen by many families in the US is losing their job, or having their hours being cut.
+Another personal disaster most people fear is getting injured at work.
+In same cases they fear ending up with a disability due to various factors.
+A change in the family status (a new baby, the loss of a family member, having to support distant relatives, etc.) is another factor that classifies as a personal disaster, although is not as plausible as the number one personal disaster, considering the current economy.

 Recommended article: Useful strategies to pay down debt

-Natural disaster – These can include various types of events and the most occurring ones are: floods, forest fires, hurricanes, tornadoes and ice/snow storms.
+These can include various types of events.
+The most occurring ones are: floods, forest fires, hurricanes, tornadoes and ice/snow storms.
 In many parts of this country these natural disasters are happening often and people have learned to prepare for them.
-You see regularly on the news how these events affect the lives of families and the forest fire from Canada was a wake up call for many, regardless their nationality.
+You see regularly on the news how these events affect the lives of families.
+The wild forest fire from Canada was a wake up call for many, regardless their nationality.

-Rioting or social collapse – It is no secret that some areas are prone to sudden and very destructive violence or social unrest.
-There are many factors that can trigger such disaster scenarios and riots and violent protests are known to quickly widespread in a town causing business failures and restricting public servicing from functioning properly.
+It is no secret that some areas are prone to sudden and very destructive violence or social unrest.
+There are many factors that can trigger such disaster scenarios.
+Riots and violent protests are known to quickly widespread in a town.
+They are causing business failures and restricting public servicing from functioning properly.
 The BLM movement fueled by debatable police actions and backed by various organizations is just another example how social unrest is increasing in the US.

 Suggested reading: Riots and flash mobs survival strategies

-Economic collapse – We are currently living in a developing world that thrives on debt and you have to wonder what will happen when the market finally crashes.
-Hyperinflation will wipe out your savings overnight and there will be a supply shortage as no one wants to trade with a country that suffers from currency instability.
+We are currently living in a developing world that thrives on debt.
+At some point, you have to wonder what will happen when the market finally crashes.
+Hyperinflation will wipe out your savings overnight.
+There will be a supply shortage as no one wants to trade with a country that suffers from currency instability.
 Just look at what Venezuela is going through and you will get the idea of what an economic collapse will bring.
-There is a false idea being perpetuated that we are too big to fail and people don’t realize how real this threat is.
+There is a false idea being perpetuated that we are too big to fail.
+A lot of people don’t realize how real this threat is.

 Related article: Emergency bunker – What you need to know

-There are also other type of events, called mega events that would cause the collapse of civilization, like a super volcanic eruption or large asteroid impact.
-However, the probability of such event to occur is quite low and I would put this threat at the bottom of my disaster scenarios list.
+There are also other type of events, called mega events that will cause the collapse of civilization.
+The most dramatized ones are a super volcanic eruption or large asteroid impact.
+However, the probability of such event to occur is quite low.
+Personally, I would put this threat at the bottom of my disaster scenarios list.

-As you can see, there are many types of disaster scenarios that could potentially affect your future and it is up to you to decide which should be on top of your list and how to prepare for them.
-I recommend reading the article below as it will help you make a threat analysis and establish which disaster you should prep for.
+As you can see, there are many types of disaster scenarios that could potentially affect your future.
+It is up to you to decide which should be on top of your list and how to prepare for them.
+I recommend reading the article below.
+It will certainly help you make a threat analysis and establish which disaster you should prep for.